-Cisco security spotlights Microsoft Office 365 e-mail phishing increase
+Cisco spotlights Microsoft Office 365 email phishing increase

 “The phishing campaigns usually take the form of an email from Microsoft.
 The email contains a request to log in, claiming the user needs to reset their password, hasn’t logged in recently or that there’s a problem with the account that needs their attention.
 A URL is included, enticing the reader to click to remedy the issue,” Nahorney wrote.

-Once logged in, nefarious activities can go on unnoticed as the attacker has what look like authorized credentials.
+Once logged in, nefarious activities can go on unnoticed as the attacker has what look like authorised credentials.

 “This gives the attacker time for reconnaissance: a chance to observe and plan additional attacks.
 Nor will this type of attack set off a security alert in the same way something like a brute-force attack against a webmail client will, where the attacker guesses password after password until they get in or are detected,” Nahorney stated.